palmcivet7/Music-Minted/README.md

 ```
 yarn hardhat deploy --tags mocks
 ```
+Then make sure you have included the MockV3Aggregator contract address as a constructor argument in the deploy script.
 Deploy the MusicNft contract using the following command:
 ```
 yarn hardhat deploy --tags MusicNft